Description

 Instructions

 - Marinate the shrimp.
-Add the shrimp, 1 teaspoon vegetable oil, salt, and a pinch or two of white pepper to a bowl and mix well to combine.
-Set aside while you prepare the white sauce.
+Add the shrimp, 1 teaspoon vegetable oil, salt, and a pinch or two of white pepper to a bowl.
+Mix well to combine and set aside while you prepare the white sauce.

 - Make the cornstarch slurry.
-Add the cornstarch and chicken stock (or water if using) to a small bowl and stir well to combine.
-Set aside until ready to use, but be sure to stir the slurry again just before it's added to the stir fry.
+Add the cornstarch and chicken stock (or water, if using) to a small bowl and stir well to combine.
+Set aside until ready to use, but give it another good stir just before adding it to the stir-fry.

 - Par-cook the shrimp.
-In a preheated wok on medium-high heat, add 1 tablespoon of oil and the shrimp.
-Cook on the first side for about 15 to 20 seconds, flip them over, and cook an additional 20 seconds.
-Remove them to a plate. *Do not cook them all the way through in this step because you'll add them back to the stir fry with the vegetables later on to allow them to finish cooking.
+In a preheated wok over medium-high heat, add 1 tablespoon of oil and the shrimp.
+Cook on the first side for 15 to 20 seconds, flip, and cook an additional 20 seconds.
+Remove to a plate.
+Don't cook them all the way through here.
+They'll go back into the wok with the vegetables later to finish cooking.

-- Add the cornstarch slurry, toss well to combine, and cook until the sauce thickens, turns glossy, and coats the stir fry, about 3 minutes.
+- Add the cornstarch slurry, toss to combine, and cook until the sauce thickens, turns glossy, and coats the stir-fry, about 3 minutes.
+Taste and add salt or white pepper if needed.
+Serve with a side of steamed rice.
+Enjoy!

 Notes